Pirate-Weather/pirateweather/docs/API.md

 **Only on `hourly` and `daily`**.
 The total amount of liquid precipitation expected to fall over an hour or a day expressed in centimetres or inches depending on the requested `units`.
 For day 0, this is the precipitation during the remaining hours of the day.

 #### precipIntensity
 The rate in which liquid precipitation is falling.
 This value is expressed in millimetres per hour or inches per hour depending on the requested `units`.
-For `currently` and `minutely` forecast blocks, the HRRR "Precipitation Rate" variable  is used where available, otherwise averaged GEFS data is returned.
-For `hourly` and `daily` forecast blocks, GEFS is always used.
-This is done so that the `precipIntensityProbablity` variable is aligned with the intensity.

 #### precipIntensityError
 The standard deviation of the `precipIntensity` from the GEFS model.